-Four years after Beneteau launched the Oceanis 41, 45 and 48, the company has chosen to unveil its new 41 foot cruiser at the Nautic Boat Show in Paris (December 5 to 13).
+Four years after Beneteau launched the Oceanis 41, 45, and 48, the company has chosen to unveil its new Beneteau Oceanis 41.1 at the Nautic Boat Show in Paris (December 5 to 13).

 Built on a chined hull making her remarkably habitable, you can quickly distinguish her from her counterparts by her Nauta Design line.
 With plenty of beam at the stern, she has a large cockpit for a boat this size.

-The transom, closed to protect the boat during sailing, opens out automatically, converting into an aft swimming platform.
+The transom is closed to protect the boat during sailing, opens out automatically, converting into an aft swimming platform.
 This is an ingenious idea affording direct access to the sea without encroaching on the space and comfort of the helm stations.